 - Entrants receiving a Superior rating MUST progress to a higher class the next year unless otherwise noted in the Festival Bulletin.
 Entrants receiving a rating lower than Superior, MAY progress higher or REPEAT the current class one time with different required and choice pieces.

-- All rules for the festival are listed in the NFMC Junior Festivals Bulletin for 2016 – 2020.
+- All rules for the festival are listed in the NFMC Junior Festivals Bulletin for 2020 – 2024.
 Check the requirements in each category (age, length of study, etc.) carefully.
-Please Note: rules have changed for hymn playing this year and literature selections have changed in most categories.
 Go to the NFMC website for all the bulletin changes that may affect you or your students.

 - For eligible students, Teachers may complete the Application for 12+ Years Consecutive Superiors Certificate (Jr 3-16).
 District Chairs can email a copy.